edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 ## Summary

 Contrast enforces trust across a Kubernetes deployment using hardware-based attestation.
-Each pod’s launch state and configuration are verified before it can access secrets or participate in the mesh.
+Each pod's launch state and configuration are verified before it can access secrets or participate in the mesh.
 The Coordinator acts as a centralized verifier, using a declarative manifest to define the trusted state.
 The CLI provides an interface for verification and certificate retrieval, completing a robust and transparent attestation workflow.